jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Data/Creating Dynamic Data.md

 :::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 In Jigx Builder under the databases folder in the **default.jigx** file the employee table is added.
-This will create the table in Dynamic Data.&#x20;
+This will create the table in Dynamic Data.
 :::

 ::::VerticalSplitItem